Crispy skinned potatoes with pillowy soft insides make these the best herb roasted baby potatoes!

 - 2 pounds baby new potatoes, scrubbed

-- 1 tsp parsley flakes plus additional for garnish
+- 1 teaspoon parsley flakes plus additional for garnish

 - 1/2 cup olive oil

-- Pour the mixture onto a rimmed baking sheet using the spatula to scrap out any herbed mixture in the bowl onto the potatoes.
+- Pour the mixture onto a rimmed baking sheet using the spatula to scrape out any herbed mixture in the bowl onto the potatoes.

-- Remove from the oven, garnish with some additional parsley and serve hot.
+- Remove from the oven, add the garlic powder, onion powder, parsley, mix and serve hot.

 If you have leftovers, cut some up and mix into your breakfast or add onto your pizza with some sausage and bacon!

 Demitra Ross says